Tips on how to get divorced if Christmas was the final straw

 In this blog, we set out how to get divorced amicably if Christmas has been the straw that’s broken the camel’s back.

-My own divorce became a reality at Christmas, five years ago, so I sympathise with anyone facing the prospect of divorce in the New Year.
+My own divorce became a reality at Christmas, five years ago, so I sympathise with anyone facing the prospect of divorce for Christmas and/or the New Year.
 I spent the holidays googling how to get divorced.
-There’s never a ‘good’ time but the contrast to other people’s family togetherness at this time of year feels especially hard.
+There’s never a ‘good’ time, but the contrast to other families’ togetherness at this time of year feels especially hard.

 Christmas and New Year is a time when emotions are running high.
 Couples are potentially spending a lot more time together than usual.
-If you are struggling to get on and your normal work and routines aren’t distracting you, it’s not surprising that many people will realise how unhappy they feel and consider separating.
-If your relationship is over this guide will help you decide what to do next and how to get divorced.
+If you’re struggling to get on and you realise that your relationship is over, this guide will help you decide whether it’s over, what to do next and how to get divorced.

 1. Before you start